tuxsoft/WeatherStation/README.md

 ## 3D Printing

- When printing some filaments are semi transparent to IR light, so printing the anemometer encoder wheel can be a problem, I used so aluminium tape on the top of the encoder wheel.
+ When printing some filaments are semi transparent to IR light, so printing the anemometer encoder wheel can be a problem, I used so aluminum tape on the top of the encoder wheel.

  You need to enable supports, NB When you assemble the weather vane, one of the neodymium magnets must